-Fresh graduates as well as seasoned clinicians either in part or full-time private practice have to decide whether to accept health insurance.
+Fresh graduates and seasoned clinicians, either in part or full-time private practice, have to decide whether or not to accept health insurance.

-It is not easy to answer the question as the final decision will definitely influence your counseling practice by the fact that accepting the health insurance means accepting third party payments.
-You have to take into consideration a lot of information as well as misinformation conditioning your cooperation with insurance companies.
+This isn’t an easy question to answer because the final decision will certainly influence your counseling practice by the fact that accepting the health insurance means accepting third party payments.
+You have to take into consideration a lot of information, as well as misinformation conditioning your cooperation with insurance companies.

-In this article you will find 6 information which were misstated by counselors struggling with the issue of accepting insurance.
-I would like to offer you some useful words to each of them:
+In this article, you will find 6 pieces of information that have been misstated by counselors struggling with the issue of accepting insurance.
+I would like to offer you some useful words for each of them:

 1) “You should not accept insurance.”

-It is true that some clinicians were successful, however, a lot of counselors encounter the problem of maintaining a large enough cash-paying client base to survive.
-On the other side, it does not have to be a problem for counselor who is interested only in a part-time practice, or has another income.
+While it is true that some clinicians have been successful with this, a lot of counselors encounter the problem of maintaining a large enough cash-paying client base to survive.
+On the other hand, it does not have to be a problem for a counselor who is only interested in a part-time practice or has another income.

-It is generally known that some insurance companies do not pay enough but it is not a truthful statement for all the companies.
+It is generally known that some insurance companies do not pay enough, but it is not a truthful statement for all companies.

-3) “Is it true that it is not possible to deal with insurance companies?”
+3) “It is not possible to deal with insurance companies.”

-Well, if you face a common business such as receiving payments, submitting claims, there is no problem to cooperate with the companies.
-But if you require more complicated operation, e.g. unpaid claim, you have to keep your patience.
+Well, if you face a common business, such as receiving payments and submitting claims, there is no problem with the companies.
+But if you require more complicated operations, e.g. unpaid claims, you have to have incredible patience.
 Phone calls take some time, and you will not avoid exhausting switching from one line to another.

 As a part of an insurance company network, you are not its employee or slave.
 You are affiliated (i.e.credentialed) – you were approved to bill insurance for certain services that you provide to their insured clients.

-5) “I refuse to do all the additional documentation.”
+5) “I refuse to do all of the additional documentation.”

-A private practice that accepts insurance differs from a more bureaucratic institution, for example a hospital, or a government-run medical clinic.
+A private practice that accepts insurance differs from a more bureaucratic institution, such as a hospital or government-run medical clinic.

-Being a licensed counselor, all you need as a licensed counselor is to take clinical notes – or a diagnostic assessment, plan of therapy, and SOAP notes every appointment.
+As a licensed counselor, all you need is to take clinical notes – or a diagnostic assessment, plan of therapy and SOAP notes for every appointment.

-Basically, insurance companies do not require your records as well as they do not state how to do your record keeping.
-However, they demand codes of procedures, patient diagnoses and service dates.
+Basically, insurance companies do not require your records, and they do not state how to do your record keeping.
+They do, however, demand codes of procedures, patient diagnoses and service dates.

-6) “I don´t want someone to dictate me what clients I have to see.”
+6) “I don’t want someone to dictate what clients I have to see.”